Neurofibromatosis 2

 NF2; Bilateral acoustic neurofibromatosis; Bilateral vestibular schwannomas; Central neurofibromatosis

 Neurofibromatosis 2 (NF2) is a disorder in which tumors form on the nerves of the brain and spine (the central nervous system).
-It is passed down (inherited) in families.
+It may be passed down (inherited) in families.

 Although it has a similar name to neurofibromatosis type 1, it is a different and separate condition.